andrewahn-ubc/feed-forward-neural-network/README.md

 ## Implementation Details

 At the moment, hyperparameters such as the number of layers, the number of neurons in each layer, and activation functions are hardcoded.
-I might parameterize it later, but my main goal for this project was to learn more about deep learning under the hood, so I'm content with where I am right now.
+I might parameterize it later, but my main goal for this project was to learn about deep learning, not to build a robust deep learning framework, so I'm content with where I am right now.
 I trained on 60,000 images and tested on 10,000, all from the MNIST hand-written digits dataset.
 I was able to achieve 85.65% test accuracy using the following model architecture:

 - Input layer: 784 neurons
 - 1st hidden layer: 256 neurons, ReLu